eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 void kfifo_init(struct kfifo *fifo, void *buffer, unsigned int size);
 ```

-You can statically declare a kfifo with `DECLARE_KFIFO()` macro:
+You can statically declare a kfifo with the `DECLARE_KFIFO()` macro:

 ```c
 DECLARE_KFIFO(name, size);
 INIT_KFIFO(name);
 ```

-Enqueuing data is done with rhe `kfifo_in()` function:
+Enqueuing data is done with the `kfifo_in()` function:

 ```c
 unsigned int kfifo_in(struct kfifo *fifo, const void *from, unsigned int len);
 ```

 This copies `len` bytes starting at `from` into the queue.
 The function only copies as many bytes as are free in the queue.
-The return value is the number of bytes that were successfully copied {% cite lkd -l 98 %}.
+The return value is the number of bytes that were copied successfully {% cite lkd -l 98 %}.

 You can remove data from a queue with `kfifo_out()`: